import-max/TIL/2022/Stanford/cs229/lecture03-locally weighted & logistic regression.md

 Focusing on the training examples that are close to where I want to make a prediction.
 The values are similar on the x axis.
 To make a prediction, I will use the line that just fit to make a prediction at that value of x What i wound do is focus on the local area and use the straight line.
-1) Fit theta to minimize a modified cost function.
+Fit theta to minimize a modified cost function.
 W(i) is the weighting function makes a value between 0 and 1 that tells me how much should I pay attention to the values of xi,yi.
-2)

-ex)linear regression
+Cost Function, Not Gaussian bell curve(density) ex)linear regression

 - Non-parametic learning algorithms : The amount of data/parameters keep grow with the size of training set.
 The amount of stuff grows linearly as a function of the training set size.
 It is not good for the massive dataset because I need to keep all of data in my computer memory/disk to make predictions. ex) locally weighted regression

+* tau
+* Overfitting, Underfitting

+*The reason why we use a squared error

+A probabilistic interpretation of linear regression